Chhabri

 Chabri Bala (Urdu: چھابری بالا), also called Chabri, is a village in Pakistan, located 9 kilometers north of Dera Ghazi Khan in the province of Punjab, Pakistan.

 Chabri Bala means Upper Chabri.
 There is also Chabri Zerein, meaning Lower Chabri.
 Origin of name is still unclear.

 Geography

 It is located between Old Manka Canal and new D.G.
 Khan canal.
 There is one minor canal passing by the village.
-Chabri Bala's population is about 3000 people.
+Chabri Bala's population is about more than 4000 people.
 This village is more than 100 years old.